A Comprehensive Overview of the IB Programme

 The first step involves a complimentary consultation call to understand your academic targets and obstacles and preferred learning approach.
 The system connects students with tutors who match their requirements within a 24-hour timeframe.
 We create a personalized learning plan that follows your school's schedule and matches the official IB assessment schedule.

 The delivery of more than 50,000 hours of IB tutoring has been accomplished by our team.
 The students who work with us achieve an average improvement of 2 grades.
-The students who received our assistance
+See our unique results and student reviews.

 About the IB Program

 The International Baccalaureate (IB) Diploma Programme requires students to complete both Higher Level (HL) and Standard Level (SL) subjects, which determine their academic workload, instructional time, and subject depth.
 The two-year program requires 240 teaching hours for HL subjects but only 150 teaching hours for SL subjects because of their 90-hour difference, which affects both complexity and content depth.
 The HL subject curriculum includes specialized content that extends beyond core material from the core syllabus and requires students to complete more challenging assessments.
 Students taking HL courses must show evidence of advanced knowledge and skills, critical thinking abilities, and analytical reasoning that match undergraduate academic standards.
-The academic program of SL subjects focuses on providing students with a wide range of knowledge through essential subject content while maintaining a broad but less detailed understanding of the material.
+Learn more about IB Diploma grading.

 The six advanced high school math courses present different levels of difficulty which depend on instructional time and assessment methods and cognitive requirements so students need to choose based on their individual strengths between theoretical or fast-paced learning.
-The International Baccalaureate Math AA HL stands out as the most challenging course because it demands students to master abstract proofs while covering five domains and performing well on non-calculator assessments.
-The course demands 240 hours of study while creating substantial academic pressure because more than 90% of students experience severe math anxiety from complex multi-step problems and their extensive Internal Assessment (IA).
-The IB Math AI SL stands out as the most accessible course because it teaches practical statistics and modeling over 150 hours which benefits students who do not pursue STEM fields and produces lower academic pressure.
+The IB Math AA HL stands out as the most challenging course because it demands students to master abstract proofs while covering five domains and performing well on non-calculator assessments.
+The IB Math AI SL stands out as the most accessible course because it teaches practical statistics and modeling over 150 hours which benefits students who do not pursue STEM fields.
+Explore our IB Math tutoring services.

 Logistics and Pricing

 Our tutoring services include both online and in-person instruction but we strongly encourage students to choose online sessions.
 The search for elite specialized IB tutors proves difficult so online tutoring provides students with access to their ideal educator from any location.
 The online session format at our center works best for all students from North America.
-The service of in-person tutoring requires a $10 to $15 per hour additional fee to cover tutor travel expenses.
+We have offices in Vancouver, Toronto, and Seattle.

 Our reviews are sourced directly from Google, making them publicly accessible and verifiable.
-We have over 190 verifiable reviews from real students and families.
+We have over 200 verifiable reviews from real students and families.
+View our Google reviews or visit our reviews page.

 Where To Find Us